Anderson acceleration with approximate calculations: applications to scientific computing

-We provide rigorous theoretical bounds for Anderson acceleration (AA) that allow for efficient approximate residual calculations in AA, which in turn reduce computational time and memory storage while maintaining convergence.
-Specifically, we propose a reduced variant of AA, which consists in projecting the least-squares used to compute the Anderson mixing onto a subspace of reduced dimension.
-The dimensionality of this subspace adapts dynamically at each iteration as prescribed by computable heuristic quantities guided by rigorous theoretical error bounds.
-The use of heuristics to monitor the error introduced by approximate calculations, combined with the check on monotonicity of the convergence, ensures the convergence of the numerical scheme within a prescribed tolerance threshold on the residual.
-We numerically show and assess the performance of AA with approximate calculations on: (i) linear deterministic fixed-point iterations arising from the Richardson's scheme to solve linear systems with open-source benchmark matrices with various preconditioners and (ii) non-linear deterministic fixed-point iterations arising from non-linear time-dependent Boltzmann equations.
+\abstract[Summary]{We provide rigorous theoretical bounds for Anderson acceleration (AA) that allow {for approximate calculations when applied to solve linear problems.
+We show that, when the approximate calculations satisfy the provided error bounds, the convergence of AA is maintained while the computational time could be reduced.} {We also provide computable heuristic quantities, guided by the theoretical error bounds, which can be used to automate the tuning of accuracy while performing approximate calculations.
+For linear problems}, the use of heuristics to monitor the error introduced by approximate calculations, combined with the check on monotonicity of the {residual}, ensures the convergence of the numerical scheme within a prescribed {residual} tolerance. {Motivated by the theoretical studies}, we propose a reduced variant of AA, which consists in projecting the least-squares used to compute the Anderson mixing onto a subspace of reduced dimension.
+The dimensionality of this subspace adapts dynamically at each iteration as prescribed by the computable heuristic quantities.
+We numerically show and assess the performance of AA with approximate calculations on: (i) linear deterministic fixed-point iterations arising from the Richardson's scheme to solve linear systems with open-source benchmark matrices with various preconditioners and (ii) non-linear deterministic fixed-point iterations arising from non-linear time-dependent Boltzmann equations.}